Dense Prediction with Attentive Feature Aggregation: Experiments

 We additionally conduct experiments on boundary detection, which involves predicting a binary segmentation mask indicating the existence of boundaries.
 We evaluate on two standard boundary detection datasets, NYU Depth Dataset V2 (NYUDv2)~\cite{silberman2012indoor} and Berkeley Segmentation Data Set and Benchmarks 500 (BSDS500)~\cite{arbelaez2010contour}.
 For each dataset, we follow the standard data preprocessing and evaluation protocol in literature \cite{xie2015holistically,liu2017richer}.
 Specifically, we augment each dataset by randomly flipping, scaling, and rotating each image.
 We evaluate using commonly used metrics, which are the F-measure at the Optimal Dataset Scale (ODS) and at the Optimal Image Scale (OIS).
 Following~\cite{yu2018deep}, we also scale the boundary labels by 10 to account for the label imbalance.
 For simplicity, we do not consider using multi-scale images during inference, so SSR is not used.

 \parsection{Results on NYUDv2.} The NYUDv2 dataset contains both RGB and depth images.
 There are 381 training images, 414 validation images, and 654 testing images.
 We follow the same procedure as~\cite{xie2015holistically,liu2017richer,he2019bi} and train a separate model on RGB and HHA~\cite{gupta2014learning} images.
-We additionally evaluate using both RGB and HHA images as input by averaging each model's output during inference.
+We evaluate using both RGB and HHA images as input by averaging each model's output during inference.
 The results are shown in Table~\ref{tab:nyud-test-results}.
-Our AFA-DLA model outperforms all other methods by a large margin across all three types of inputs, achieving state-of-the-art performances.
+AFA-DLA outperforms all other methods by a large margin and achieves state-of-the-art performances.
 In particular, when using both RGB and HHA as input, AFA-DLA can achieve a high score of 0.780 in ODS and 0.792 in OIS.
-When only using RGB images as input, AFA-DLA already outperforms some other methods using both RGB and HHA images.

 \parsection{Results on BSDS500.} The BSDS500 dataset contains 200 training images, 100 validation images, and 200 testing images.
 We follow standard practice~\cite{xie2015holistically} and only use boundaries annotated by three or more annotators for supervision.
 We do not consider augmenting the training set with additional data, so we only utilize the available data in the BSDS500 dataset.

-The results are shown in Table~\ref{bsds500-test-results}.
-AFA-DLA achieves state-of-the-art performance when comparing to methods only training on the BSDS500 dataset and obtains 0.812 in ODS.
-In particular, AFA-DLA improves the performance of DLA by 0.09 in ODS and 0.013 in OIS, despite using a smaller backbone.
+As in Table~\ref{bsds500-test-results}, AFA-DLA achieves superior performance when compared to methods only trained on the BSDS500 dataset and obtains 0.812 in ODS.